How Much Do Plastic Roof Tiles Cost?

-Replicating the look of natural slate but with the durability and low maintenance of plastic these tiles are also incredibly versatile and you will only need to buy the one type of tile as they can be moulded to be used for the ridge, hip, valley and verge tiles too.
+Replicating the look of natural slate but with the durability and low maintenance of plastic these tiles are also incredibly versatile and you will only need to buy one type of tile as they can be moulded to be used for the ridge, hip, valley and verge tiles too.
 Just two fixings are required per tile and installing these tiles onto a garden building, for example, could be undertaken by a seasoned DIY'er.
-Theses tiles have also been tested under vigorous weather conditions, withstanding wind speeds of up to 110mph and they come with a 50-year guarantee!
+These tiles have also been tested under vigorous weather conditions, withstanding wind speeds of up to 110mph and they come with a 50-year guarantee!

-As some of the lightest tiles on the market they are perfect for porches, conservatories, sheds, car ports and other garden buildings.
+As some of the lightest tiles on the market, they are perfect for porches, conservatories, sheds, carports and other garden buildings.
 They’re incredibly durable and will withstand heavy rainfall and low temperatures down to -20°C. They’re easy to keep clean and should require little maintenance over their lifetime.

 Each tile is the size equivalent of 6 smaller tiles put together and because of this, installation is much quicker.
 The tiles are light and easy to handle, and installation only requires a few basic tools including batons, a drill and screwdriver and some screws making the process DIY friendly.

 They’re available in a number of colours which are UV resistant and colour fast including red, black and opaque.

 They’re designed for roof pitches as low as 10° and come with a 25 year guarantee, and as they’re made from a mix of recycled and virgin materials they’re a good choice for a more environmentally friendly build.